sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 There are certainly other ways to get nonlinear classifiers.

 **Decision trees** make classification operating sequentially on the various dimensions and making first a separation on the first dimension and then, in a subsequent step, on the second dimension and so on.
-And yo can "learn" these trees incrementally.
+And you can "learn" these trees incrementally.

 There is a way to make these decision trees more robust, called **random forest classifiers**, that adds two type of randomness: the first one is in randomly choosing the dimension on which to operate the cut, the second in randomly selecting the single example on which operate from the data set (with replacement) and then just average the predictions obtained from these trees.

 So the procedure of a random forest classifier is:

 - boostrap the sample
 - build a randomized (by dimension) decision tree
 - average the predictions (ensemble)